6 tips for working from home effectively

 3. Establish a routine

 Just because no one will know if you are sitting at your desk in your pyjamas, it doesn’t mean that you should.
 As far as possible, it’s a good idea to go about your working day as if you were in the office.
-That means dressing appropriately, starting on time, and getting the important stuff done early.
+That means dressing appropriately, starting on time, and getting the important stuff done early, which can be one of the challenges of working from home.

 4. Take mini breaks

-You’ll need to take regular breaks to refocus and keep yourself working efficiently.
+You’ll need to take regular breaks to refocus and increase productivity and growth.
 Include a little exercise and fresh air if you can.
 And try to keep the weekends for rest and recuperation, rather than for getting stressed and feeling guilty about the work you need to catch up on.

 5. Set deadlines – or don’t

 If you’re the sort of person who gets motivated by rapidly advancing deadlines, be sure to set some of your own for each element of work you need to do.
 Or if you prefer to give yourself plenty of time and work steadily through, that’s fine too.
-But figure out which approach is best for you and make sure you use it.
+But figure out which approach is best for you when working in lockdown and make sure you use it.

 6. Leave room for entertainment

 If you’re someone who gets more done with music on, then now’s your chance.
 Or perhaps being at home is just too quiet, and you’re missing the buzz of the office?
-Maybe now is the time to download a music streaming app, like Spotify or Tidal.
+Maybe now is the time for embracing the new normal and downloading a music streaming app, like Spotify or Tidal.
 LinkedIn have even curated some work focused Spotify playlists, like music for motivation, for keeping going and for concentration

 Find out more about flexible working in our webinar: